This post may contain affiliate links. See my affiliate disclosure policy.

 • Spaghetti squash: This nutrient-dense veggie is the star of the show.
 Once roasted, it shreds into golden, pasta-like strands that soak up all the Mediterranean flavor.
 Look for medium-sized squash in the produce section.

-• Kalamata olives: These dark, salty olives bring bold Mediterranean flavor and a meaty texture that pairs beautifully with the lighter squash.
+• Kalamata olives: These dark, salty olives bring bold Mediterranean flavor and a rich, savory contrast that pairs beautifully with the lighter squash.
 Find them in jars or tubs in the olive/pickle section or deli area.

-• Vegan Parmesan cheese: A savory, cheesy finish without the dairy.
-Sprinkle over just before serving for a creamy, salty kick.
+• Vegan parmesan cheese: A savory, cheesy finish without the dairy.
+Sprinkle over just before serving for a nutty, salty kick.
 Look for it in the plant-based section or make your own with my vegan parmesan cheese recipe.

 Free 10-Day Soup Fix!